 Are duck eggs…. good?
 Do they taste like chicken eggs?

 Taste is always a subjective topic because everyone likes different things.
-We think duck eggs are richer and creamier tasting than chicken eggs.
-Many of our friends and clients agree.
+I think duck eggs are richer and creamier tasting than chicken eggs.
+Many of my friends and clients agree.
 Bakers often claim that duck eggs make fluffier baked goods than chicken eggs.
-We’ve found that to be true with our own baking.
+I’ve found that to be true with my own baking.

 Are duck eggs the same size as chicken eggs?